ionos-cloud/ionosctl/docs/subcommands/k8s-cluster-update.md

   -n, --name string               The name for the K8s Cluster -o, --output string             Desired output format [text|json] (default "text") -q, --quiet                     Quiet output
+      --subnets strings           Access to the K8s API server is restricted to these CIDRs.
+Cluster-internal traffic is not affected by this restriction.
+If no allowlist is specified, access is not restricted.
+If an IP without subnet mask is provided, the default value will be used: 32 for IPv4 and 128 for IPv6.
+This will overwrite the existing ones
   -t, --timeout int               Timeout option for waiting for Cluster to be in ACTIVE state after updating [seconds] (default 600)
   -W, --wait-for-state            Wait for specified Cluster to be in ACTIVE state after updating
 ```